burningdevil/test/production/README.md

-# Microstrategy App Starter Kit (MASK) for Workstation
+# Microstrategy Workstation Plugin Appication Template

 It is the web app starter kit for Workstation.
-It's uses React/Redux as its base technology to build the web app.
+It uses React/Redux as its base technology to build the web app.
 Key technologies also include

 - webpack (bundler)
 - saga (side effect)